CoNarrative/framework-x/site/src/content/intro.md

 ```

-# Event effects
+## Event effect handlers

-Applications use `regEventFx` to describe the effects events should have.
+`regEventFx` describes the effects events should have.

+The `db` effect can be invoked with the next state value or a reducer function that returns the next state as a function
+of the current one.

 ```js
 regEventFx(evt.ADD_TODO, ({ db }, text) => {